venesetrix/Cyber-Library/GCP Cloud Digital Leader.md

 **_Spanner_**

 Google's own SQL RDMS for high availability and Input/Output Operations.
 Has unlimited scale and strong consistency as well as up to 99.999% availability.
 Handles replicas, sharding and transaction processing.
+ACID is a term standing for Atomicity, Consistency, Isolation and Durability , which are key properties that guarantee reliable database transactions.

 **_BigQuery_**